webplatform/docs/apis/canvas/CanvasRenderingContext2D/closePath/index.md

 }}
 {{Notes_Section
 |Usage=
-|Notes=If the last subpath had more than one point in its list of points, then this is equivalent to adding a straight line connecting the last point back to the first point, thus "closing" the shape, and then repeating the last (possibly implied) ''moveTo()'' call.
+|Notes=If the last subpath has more than one point in its list of points, then this is equivalent to adding a straight line connecting the last point back to the first point, thus closing the shape, and then repeating the last (possibly implied) ''moveTo()'' call.
 |Import_Notes=
 }}
 {{Related_Specifications_Section